You are here

 Mobility / Stability Statistics - Definitions

-The total (cumulative) number of students in membership at any time during the academic year.
+The count of all K-12 students who were in membership in a district/school/subgroup at any point during the school year.

 Services provided by schools and/or districts in the current year for students identified as belonging to one or more of the categories below: